Daniel-Griffiths/vscode-shortcut/README.md

 ## Settings

+**Workplace slug**

+This is the slug of the workplace you are working in, this can be found in the url of the shortcut.com website, for example if your url is `https://app.shortcut.com/your-workplace-slug` then your workplace slug is `your-workplace-slug`, this is used when opening stories in the browser.

 **Branch Format**

 This option enables you to change the default branch format when creating new branch, there are a couple of variable that can be added to the branch name